Sustainability Career Trends In Focus

 1. Accelerated Investment in Sustainability

-Businesses are recognizing the strategic importance of sustainability initiatives.
+Businesses are recognising the strategic importance of sustainability initiatives.
 This is leading to increased investment in renewable energy, energy efficiency, waste reduction, and circular economy strategies.

 In turn, there is a growing need for sustainability professionals with the expertise to implementing these initiatives.